dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 The preceding commands add:

 * The EF Core SQL Server provider.
 The provider package installs the EF Core package as a dependency.
+More packages are installed automatically in the scaffolding step, later in the tutorial.
 * The utilities used by the packages installed automatically in the scaffolding step, later in the tutorial.

 # [Visual Studio Code](#tab/visual-studio-code)